Skip to main content

 Estimated Read Time: 1 minute

-Houston’s economy continued to expand in April, but not as rapidly as in March, according to the most recent Houston Purchasing Managers Index (PMI) prepared by the Institute for Supply Management-Houston.
-Manufacturing contracted, but more slowly.
-Non-manufacturing activity expanded, but not as fast.
+Houston’s economic growth slowed considerably in October, according to the most recent Houston Purchasing Managers Index (PMI) prepared by the Institute for Supply Management-Houston.
+Manufacturing activity contracted while non-manufacturing activity was flat.

-The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, slipped to 48.8, suggesting expansion.
+The finished goods inventory index, the underlying indicator with the strongest inverse correlation with economic activity, decreased 3.3 points to 49.3.

 The PMI is published monthly by the Institute for Supply Management – Houston and is based on a survey of supply chain executives in the region.
 For additional information, click here.